A Survey on Code-Based Cryptography: Code-based Signature Schemes

-RankSign \cite{NISTRankSign} is another code-based signature scheme based on the hash-and-sign approach, where the authors propose to use augmented LRPC codes over an extension field $\mathbb{F}_{q^m}$ and introduce a mixture of erasures and errors, which can be efficiently decoded.
+RankSign \cite{NISTRankSign}, as a framework, is the rank-metric analog of CFS.
+The authors propose to use augmented LRPC codes over an extension field $\mathbb{F}_{q^m}$ and introduce a mixture of erasures and errors, which can be efficiently decoded.